Heroic Old-School Roleplaying

 • Packing or unpacking items takes 1 turn.

-• Characters can carry a number of at-ready items up to their Strength (STR), to a minimum of 7.
+• Characters can carry a number of at-ready items up to their Strength (STR), with a minimum of 7.

-• Additionally, characters may carry a number of packed items up to their Strength (STR), to a minimum of 7.
+• Additionally, characters may carry a number of packed items up to their Strength (STR), also with a minimum of 7.

 • Leather armor (with or without studs) counts as 1 item, chain mail and half plate each count as 2 items, and full plate counts as 3 items.